 The WTF concluded its analysis of wireless security in January 2003 and presented its findings in its WTF Report on Wireless Security.
-The task force found that wireless security challenges exist at many levels, including product design, wireless standards, and wireless/ Internet convergence.
+The task force found that wireless security challenges exist at many levels, including product design, wireless standards, and wireless/Internet convergence.
 Based on its analysis of issues related to wireless security, the NSTAC offered the following recommendations to the President:

-- Direct Federal departments and agencies to construct mitigation and alleviation policies regarding wireless vulnerabilities and further consider the applicability of the recent wireless security policies of the National Institute of Standards and Technology (NIST) and the Department of Defense to all Federal departments and agencies - Direct Government chief information officers to immediately emphasize enterprise management controls, with respect to wireless devices, to ensure that appropriate security controls are implemented, given that the banning of wireless devices is counterproductive and ignores the efficiency that such devices brings to users - Direct Federal departments and agencies to work in concert with industry to develop security principles and to resolve security-related deficiencies in wireless devices when employed by NS/EP users - Direct Federal departments and agencies using wireless communications to address wireless security threats and vulnerabilities, and to consider the end-to-end security of their respective communications and information system capabilities - Direct Federal departments and agencies using wireless communications to purchase and implement fully tested and compliant secure wireless products and services
+Direct Federal departments and agencies to construct mitigation and alleviation policies regarding wireless vulnerabilities and further consider the applicability of the recent wireless security policies of the NIST and the Department of Defense to all Federal departments and agencies;

+- Direct Government chief information officers to immediately emphasize enterprise management controls, with respect to wireless devices, to ensure that appropriate security controls are implemented, given that the banning of wireless devices is counterproductive and ignores the efficiency that such devices brings to users; - Direct Federal departments and agencies to work in concert with industry to develop security principles and to resolve securityrelated deficiencies in wireless devices when employed by NS/EP users; - Direct Federal departments

+and agencies using wireless

+communications to address wireless

+security threats and vulnerabilities,

+and to consider the end-to-end

+security of their respective

+communications and information

+system capabilities;

+- Direct Federal departments and agencies using wireless communications to purchase and implement fully tested and compliant secure wireless products and services;

-- Direct appropriate staff to advocate funding initiatives for replacing nonsecure analog with secure digital NS/EP equipment and systems - Direct Federal departments and agencies using microwave communications facilities to address unprotected link security vulnerabilities.
-In addition, advise State and local Governments and other critical infrastructure providers of the vulnerability of unprotected microwave communications as part of the homeland security initiative - Establish policies regarding the public availability and dissemination of Federal critical infrastructure information (such as the policies on Internet availability of Federal Communications Commission and the Federal Aviation Administration databases of tower locations).
+- Direct appropriate staff to advocate funding initiatives for replacing non-secure analog with secure digital NS/EP equipment and systems;

+- Direct Federal departments and agencies using microwave communications facilities to address unprotected link security

+vulnerabilities.
+In addition, advise State and local Governments and other critical infrastructure providers of the vulnerability of unprotected microwave communications as part of the homeland security initiative; and

+Establish policies regarding the public availability and dissemination of Federal critical infrastructure information (such as the policies on Internet availability of the FCC and the Federal Aviation Administration databases of tower locations).

-At a December 2, 2002, IES task force briefing, the Chair of the President's Critical Infrastructure Protection Board requested that the WTF consider examining the security of Internet-enabled wireless communications devices and the efficacy of installing anti-virus software for wireless telephones, since such devices are becoming increasingly more integrated with computing functions.
+At a December 2, 2002, IES Meeting briefing, the Chair of the President's Critical Infrastructure Protection Board requested that the WTF consider examining the security of Internet-enabled wireless communications devices and the efficacy of installing anti-virus software for wireless telephones, since such devices are becoming increasingly more integrated with computing functions.
 In response to the Administration's request, the WTF scoped the issue.

 The WTF reported a number of observations on the security of Internet-enabled wireless devices in its Wireless Task Force Findings: Security of Internet-Enabled Wireless Devices, January 2003.
-The task force agreed that it is a serious issue, which is not limited exclusively to "wireless" or "third-generation" wireless devices, because any device connected to the Internet can be attacked.
+The task force agreed that it is a serious issue, which is not limited exclusively to "wireless" or "third generation" wireless devices, because any device connected to the Internet can be attacked.
 The WTF concluded that although the tasking referenced wireless specifically, the NSTAC has already studied the larger issue as it relates to the convergence of telecommunications networks and the Internet.
-The complete findings based on the task force's initial scoping were forwarded to NSTAC stakeholders for review.
+The complete findings based on the task force's initial scoping were forwarded to NSTAC stakeholders for review